MALL-Machine-Learning-in-Live-Sciences/repo-sudoe.mall-lab.citic.udc.es/reposudoe-mkdocs/docs/vre/docking.md

 # Molecular Docking with Autodock-Vina-docker

-## Docker Installation
+## Docker Image Import

-First, we will download the custom Docker image from the following [link](https://udcgal-my.sharepoint.com/personal/carlos_fernandez_udc_es/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fcarlos%5Ffernandez%5Fudc%5Fes%2FDocuments%2Fswapping%2Fmall%2Dlab%2Ddocking%2Dvina%2Dall%2D20241012A%2Etar%2Egz&parent=%2Fpersonal%2Fcarlos%5Ffernandez%5Fudc%5Fes%2FDocuments%2Fswapping&ga=1) and store it in the `data` folder.
-Afterwards, we will load the image into our Docker and check that everything is in order.
+First, we will download the custom Docker image from the following link **TBD** and store it in the `data` folder.
+Afterwards, we will load the image into our system and check that everything is in order.

 ```shell
 docker load -i mall-lab-docking-vina-all-20241012A.tar.gz